-Objective: To establish the effectiveness of the ENA in the context of HIV&AIDS supervision structure.
+Objective: To establish the effectiveness of the ENA supervision structure.

 AREA 10: SUPERV ISION

-There is limited or no supervisory structure for ENA implementation within HIV&AIDS services.
+There is limited or no supervisory structure for ENA implementation within the health system.
 A supervisory structure and process exists for ENA activities that include regular (monthly) supervisory visits to service providers.
-A supervisory structure and process exists for ENA implementation within HIV&AIDS contacts that includes regular (monthly) supervisory visits to providers.
+A supervisory structure and process exists for ENA implementation that includes regular (monthly) supervisory visits to providers.
 Tools are available for supervisors, and supervisory visits take place on or close to a planned schedule.
 A supervisory structure and process exists for ENA activities that includes monthly supervisory visits to providers.
 Tools are available for supervisors, and supervisory visits take place on or close to a planned schedule and feedback is being given to service providers.
 Feedback and recommendations from supervision are used to improve services.

 1 2 3 4

 Goal: Supervisors make regularly planned visits to service providers using a standardized supervisory tool.
-The supervision process and plan can be used as a resource for other HIV&AIDS programs implementing ENA activities.
+The supervision process and plan can be used as a resource for other groups implementing ENA activities.

-Objective: To determine leadership in promotion of the wider adoption of ENA in the context of HIV&AIDS approach.
+Objective: To determine the capacity of leadership in the delivery of ENA at all contact points by the organization.

 AREA 11: LEADERSHIP 1

 Has limited or no identified leadership or committed members at site.
-Has clear leadership at each level of implementation and among partners with some knowledge of ENA program management and is running some ENA activities in the context of HIV&AIDS.
+Has clear leadership at each level of implementation and among partners with some knowledge of ENA program management and is running some ENA activities.
 Has clear and committed leadership at the organization with good experience and clear vision in providing ENA services.
-However, the leaders need some assistance to set up and lead good systems for ENA services in the context of HIV&AIDS.
-Has strong leadership with full understanding of ENA programming in the context of HIV&AIDS and is able to provide strategic thinking and direction.
+However, the leaders need some assistance to set up and lead good systems for ENA service delivery.
+Has strong leadership with full understanding of ENA programming and is able to provide strategic thinking and direction.
 The leadership is involved in coaching and mentoring staff and is able to train other teams to expand ENA services.

 1 2 3 4

-Goal: Has strong leadership with full understanding of ENA activities in the context of HIV&AIDS that is able to keep up with the issues, can credibly represent the organization at the local and international levels, and can train other teams to expand ENA services within HIV programs.
+Goal: Has strong leadership with full understanding of ENA programming that is able to keep up with the issues, can credibly represent the organization at the local and international levels, and can train other teams to expand ENA services.